Managing medication for long-term conditions

 Storing package inserts of your medications together with other important medical documents (like doctor’s letters, diagnostic results or your certificate of ) can make it easier to keep track of things.

-Ideally, you should also write down which medications you need to take, when and at what dosage.
+Ideally, you should write down which medications you need to take when and at what dosage.
 You can use a form or a simple notebook to list all of the medications.

-Apart from writing down prescription drugs, it’s also important to include any drugs that you buy without a prescription, including herbal products and dietary supplements.
+Apart from prescription drugs, you should also write down any non-prescription drugs, including herbal products and dietary supplements.
 Those products can also interact with medication.
-The list should also include drugs that you don’t take by mouth but use in a different way, such as sprays or eye drops.
+The list also includes drugs that you don’t take orally but use in a different way, such as inhalers or eye drops.

 • you need three or more prescription drugs,